a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window containing file icons.
 Hold Open-Apple and select multiple files in a specific order.
 Select a different View option.
 Apple Menu > Sort Directory.
 View > as Icons.
 Verify that the icons appear in the selected order.
 * Launch DeskTop.
 Open a window containing file icons.
 Select one or more volume icons on the desktop.
 Select a different View option.
 Verify that the volume icons on the desktop remain selected.

+* Launch DeskTop.
+Open a window.
+Verify that the appropriate View option is checked.
+Close the window.
+Verify that the View menu items are all disabled, and that none are checked.

 ## ProDOS Interaction